-Community Listening Sessions: Inter-generational and cross-sector gatherings where community members participate in conversations with Interfaith Philadelphia staff and partners to surface assets, needs, and concerns in the community.
-Community Listening Sessions will also provide participants with the opportunity to identify interfaith art and educational programs they’d like offered in their community.
+Community Meetings/Listening Sessions: Inter-generational and cross-sector discussions where community members surface assets, needs, and concerns in the community, and help identify the art and educational programs they’d like Interfaith Philadelphia to offer in the neighborhood.

-Art and Educational Programming: Interfaith Philadelphia will work with community members to offer and develop programming that meets their needs.
-Programs could include workshops focused on art, justice, and reconciliation, creativity and interfaith work, developing skills for being a good ally, civil conversations, facilitation skills development, and dismantling bias and stereotypes.
+Art and Educational Programming: Interfaith Philadelphia works with community members to offer and develop programming that meets the community’s concerns/needs.
+Programs may include workshops focused on allyship, civil dialogue, facilitation skills development, and dismantling bias and stereotypes.

-Community Art Project: Each year Interfaith Philadelphia and art partners will work collaboratively in one of the three neighborhoods to identify and create a community-driven art project that interprets what daring to understand means for the neighborhood.
+Community Art Project: Each year Interfaith Philadelphia and art partners works collaboratively in one of the three neighborhoods to identify and create a community-driven art project that interprets what daring to understand means for the neighborhood.

 The Core Values guiding this work are: